 When it comes to crank arm, the standard length you will find in most mountain bikes is 175mm.
 However, they are those designed for short riders, especially women and those usually measure around 165mm.

 Typically, lengths range from 165-180mm and that is to suit different people.
-For example, short arms are the best for uphill rides and longer arms will do you great when it comes to downhill riders.
+For example, short arms are the best for uphill rides and longer arms will do you greatly when it comes to downhill riders.

 Ideally, the length of your crank arm must be proportional to your leg’s length.
 This means short cranks are meant for short legs and long cranks are for longer legs.

-While there is no definite answer as to why this is the case, just take your time and experiments with different sizes.
+While there is no definite answer as to why this is the case, just take your time and experiment with different sizes.
 This will give you a clear picture of what we really mean.
 There is that length that works for you.

 Chainrings and Gear Ratio